Credential:

 • Welding/Metal Fabrication

-• Trade Math & Blueprint Reading
+• Includes Trade Math & Blueprint Reading

 • Employment Preparation